luckfeat/JavaScript-Blog/README.md

 This project is a tribute to the popular Korean content platform, Brunch (https://brunch.co.kr/), known for its rich collection of articles and unique user interface.
 The goal was to recreate the essence of Brunch, utilizing modern web development practices and technologies.
 This document serves as a guide to the structure, technologies used, and features of the project.

 ## Overview
-JavaScript News is a web application built entirely using pure JavaScript, with no reliance on jQuery or any other JavaScript library for DOM manipulations.
+**JavaScript News Website** is a web application built entirely using pure JavaScript, with no reliance on jQuery or any other JavaScript library for DOM manipulations.

 ## Technologies Used
 Here's a list of the main technologies and methodologies used in this project: